Cleopatra-Enterprise/Strangler-Fig-Workshop/README.md

 1. If you're not using the default Service Account (`sa`) to connect to the database, you need to update the `application.properties` file in the `src/main/resources` folder to use your credentials.
 You can find the file [here](src/main/resources/application.properties).
 2. You need to disable Docker Compose integration in the `pom.xml` file.
 To do so, comment out the `spring-boot-docker-compose` dependency.
 You can find the file [here](pom.xml).

+### Useful extra tools
+- [Postman](https://www.postman.com/downloads/): A tool to test APIs
+- [Code with Me](https://www.jetbrains.com/code-with-me/): A tool to collaborate on code in real-time using IntelliJ-based IDEs
+- [Draw.io](https://app.diagrams.net/): A tool to create diagrams

 ## Useful resources
 ### Strangler Fig pattern
 - [Strangler Fig Application, Martin Fowler](https://martinfowler.com/bliki/StranglerFigApplication.html)